Chef Blogs

 called automatically after knife has parsed the command line arguments

 and options.
-Command line arguments are made available through thename_args
+Command line arguments are made available through the

 and use it to generate a search query.
 We then run a knife search